AyushJaiswal300404/AI-Time-Traveller/README.md

 ## ✨ Features

-- 💬 Chat with famous figures like Einstein, Marie Curie, Vivekananda, and Anne Frank.
+- 💬 Chat with famous figures like Gandhi, Marie Curie, Vivekananda, and Anne Frank.
 - 🧠 Character-specific responses using Google Gemini API.
 - ⚡ Powered by Gemini 1.5 Flash for fast, smart answers.
 - 🎨 Clean frontend using HTML, CSS, and JavaScript.